(Updated Mon 25 May 2020)

 - Planned and conducted high performance camps and clinics around the country and at the US Olympic Training Center in Colorado Springs, CO for high school and college teams, clubs, and groups.
 (Ongoing since 2002 through present)

-- Ongoing one-on-one coaching with numerous National Team & individual students.
+- Ongoing one-on-one coaching with numerous athletes at all levels.
 (Since 1995)

 - Student profile: